AnyoneClown/IT-Task-Manager/README.md

 Welcome to the Task Manager project!
 This web application provides a platform for managing tasks and user accounts.
 Below is an overview of the implemented features:

 ## Deployed Website
 Explore the deployed Task Manager web application on [Render](https://it-task-manager-5z1u.onrender.com/)!
-Happy task managing!
+You can use test profile for this or create your own on registration page!
+### Username: TestAccount | Password: test12345

 ## User Features: